PyonAU/my-cv/README.md

 ### Joke Teller App

-> The vanilla JavaScript version: [joke-teller-v1-javascript-study](https://github.com/PyonAU/joke-teller-v1-javascript-study).
+> The vanilla JavaScript version: The original version of the code leads to the leakage of the API key on the front end.
+As it was used solely for educational purposes, the code shall remain private.

 **Usage**